-There are many schools of thought about the specific details of a resume regarding page count.
-Each school of thought has a particular reason for recommending certain length.
-It is, however, important to note that all (schools of thoughts) agree on one fact: a resume should be brief.
-The main reason why it is such an important thing to build resume (short) is the time the employer of a hiring firm has to read resumes.
-The approximate time they can spend on a single resume is approximately twenty seconds, so they can’t pay much attention to details.
+There are many schools of thought about page count on a resume, each one with particular reasoning for recommending certain length.
+It is, however, important to note that all agree on one fact: a resume should be brief.
+The main reason why it is such an important thing to be brief is the time the hiring manager has to read resumes.
+The time they can spend on a single resume is approximately twenty seconds, so they can’t pay much attention to details.
 A resume, therefore, has a span of twenty seconds to prove the applicant’s worthiness (and their desire to learn).

 Should an applicant possess all the skills needed by the company?

 This is a hugely misunderstood issue.
-Although the company ideally have a specific list of skills they want from the applicant, it is objectively hard to possess all the skills.
-Fortunately, for the applicant to win the company over the skills question, the resume must stress on the intelligence over current skills, ability to learn new things, and more importantly, the desire to learn.
-For the resume, therefore to be exceptionally high, you must stress on the potential, desire to learn, and the intelligence over experience.
+Although the company ideally has a specific list of soft or technical skills they want from the applicant, it is objectively hard to possess all the skills.
+For the applicant to win the company over on the skills question, the resume must stress intelligence over current skills, ability to learn new things, and more importantly, the motivation to learn.
+Showing willingness to learn through examples is always more important than the skills you currently possess.

 Many potential employees can perform a specific task well.
 However, it is important to note that the employer is not hiring an average applicant.
-The following should guide you on giving the resume the needed factor.
+Here are some tips for giving your resume that “wow factor.”

-- 2. Make use of action verbs Verbs such as initiated, implemented, developed, and provided provide the resume the required convincing tone.
-The goal of the resume is to sell the skills in a fast and compelling way.
+- Make use of action verbs: Verbs such as initiated, implemented, developed, and managed provide the resume the required convincing tone.
+These are your accomplishments, make sure the reader can feel that you did them.

-- 3. be brief and compelling A good resume should be concise.
+- Be brief and compelling: A good resume should be concise.
 Although it is good to outline experience convincingly, it is vital to avoid being wordy.

-- 4. Align the resume with the company’s objectives and values.
-This is one of the most ignored aspects by most applicants.
-It is normal for an applicant to have a master resume and sometimes there is a misconception to assume different companies want identical workforce.
-Tuning the resume to the company’s values and objectives set the resume apart.
-It is, therefore, necessary to research always the company (believe system and work philosophy) before fine-tuning the resume.
+- Align the resume with the company’s objectives and values: This is one of the most ignored aspects by most applicants.
+It is normal for an applicant to have a master resume, but sometimes there is a misconception that different companies want identical workers.
+Tuning the resume to the company’s values and objectives will set your resume apart.
+It is, therefore, necessary to research the company’s belief system and work philosophy before fine-tuning the resume.

-- 6. The resume must be honest.
-Honesty in a resume indicates the robust moral code of an applicant.
-There is always a temptation to exaggerate some points in the resume, but it is important to note that sometimes skills and experience are not the only aspects the company looks in a resume.
+- The resume must be honest: Honesty in a resume indicates the robust moral code of an applicant.
+There is always a temptation to exaggerate some points in the resume, but it is important to note that sometimes skills and experience are not the only aspects the company looks for in a resume.
 Honesty and good communication skills are way more valuable than trophies.

 In a recruitment process, specifics are important.
-Vague information might make the resume not to stand out.
-Details such as the number of years in a previous occupation give the recruiters more confidence on a particular resume.
-So instead of just indicating information, it is important to quantify the quantifiable facts in the resume.
+Vague information will cause your resume to blend in with all the rest.
+Details such as the number of years in a previous occupation give the recruiters more confidence in your particular resume.
+So instead of just indicating information, it is important to quantify the facts in the resume.

 Where to place skills and experience on the resume

 Where you put skills and personal knowledge depends on the applicant.
 Work experience almost always comes first.
-However, if the applicant is probably fresh from college or looking for another job, it is important to start with the education information on the top as opposed to skills and experiences.
-The education information, in this case, is to create a good impression on the recruiters as opposed to past job experiences.
+However, if the applicant is fresh from college, it is important to start with the education information on the top as opposed to skills and experiences.
+The education information, in this case, creates a good impression on the recruiters, hiding the lack of past job experiences.
 The idea in this section is to create a resume that is great and marketable.

-Want more examples of how to set yourself apart on your resume?
-Check out our guides on career strategy:
+Want more tips for setting yourself apart on your resume?
+Check out these other great articles: